 Do you use a dummy to work out your ideas?
 Do you have the feeling you need to draw when there is pen and paper near?
 Tell me in the comments down below.

 We all have that show or movie we just can’t get enough of.
 Sometimes we love it so much, we spam our friends and family with that pure awesomeness and we want them to experience it too.
-And even when then, we can still be overflowing with so much feelings we get creative.
-Very creative…
+We fall in love with the characters and characteristics.
+And even then, we can still be overflowing with so much feelings we get creative.
+Very, very creative…

 Personally, I love the Breaking Bad, Game of Thrones and the Marvel series when it comes to fan art.
 Let me know what your favorite series are, in the comments below.

 A lot of games are based on warriors or not so strong character types becoming great warriors.
 Most of the time, they are as deadly as they are beautiful and they vary from nobel soldiers with shiny armor to bare skinned barbarians with clunky weapons.
 Each of these beautiful digital paintings show their own story about a type or warrior and what they have been trough.

 In the comments below, let me know what your favorite type of warrior is and why.

 Your grandmother may remember the time when they potted their food.
 They had potted ham and potted… well, anything really.
 They used to slay an animal and put the meat in a glass preservation jar along with a lot of salt so it wouldn’t rot.
 Back then, they used pottery in the form of earthenware or stoneware or simply glass jars.
 Not many people still do this, since going to the store and buy fresh food is much easier and arguably much tastier.
 I did manage to find some very nice looking jars that reminded me of our neighbor in France: a 86-year old woman, who brings us pâté in a preservation jar when her son has shot some wild animal.
 It makes me hungry already.
 Enjoy!